nvpro-samples/build_all/README.md

 ![screenshot-vk_denoise](doc/vk_denoise.png)

 This example is an extension of the vk_raytrace example.
 After a few iterations, the image will be denoised using the [Optix7 denoiser](https://developer.nvidia.com/optix-denoiser).
-To achieve this, an interop between CUDA and Vulkan is set.
-Vulkan images are converted to CUDA buffers and converted back after been denoised.
+To achieve this, we use interop between CUDA and Vulkan.
+Vulkan images are converted to CUDA buffers and converted back after being denoised.
 This pass is inserted between other rendering passes, as it is done in vk_raytrace.

 * Loads `.gltf 2` models
 * VK_NV_ray_tracing